TampaDevs/api.jobs.tampa.dev/README.md

 Your contributions should build locally before submission.

-Two pre-production environments exist for testing and development purposes:
+Two pre-production environments exist for testing and development purposes.
+Changes must be staged in these branches for testing & acceptance prior to being merged into master and deployed.

 - **staging** branch: https://staging.api.jobs.tampa.dev/
 - **test** branch: https://test.api.jobs.tampa.dev/

 When PRs are opened, a test workflow runs to ensure the project builds.
-However, the result is not actually deployed.
+However, the result is not deployed.